 Both for safety and other construction risk metrics, using real time data to assess actual risk versus past risk may allow insurers to better predict future results in their underwriting, and provide more personalized customer service.
 It’s conceivable that with enough data, the commercial world could mirror the emerging innovations we are seeing in the consumer market, including customizable policies, supported by personalized risk engineering services, and more streamlined claims processes, all courtesy of big data and AI.
 What if you could save lives and reduce your premium in real-time?
 With predictive-based safety, this may soon be a reality.

-This article was co-authored with Rose Hoyle at AXA XL.
-Rose is the Strategic Operations Manager for Risk Engineering, for North America Construction at AXA XL.
-She has an extensive background in construction engineering and project management, expert witnessing on construction-related claims and legal disputes, and currently provides leadership and direction in the development and implementation of business process ecosystems, technology solutions, and enhanced customer service initiatives across multiple lines of business at AXA XL.
+This article was co-authored with Rose Hall.
+Rose Hall is the Head of Construction Innovation, for North America Construction at AXA XL.
+Rose has an extensive background in construction engineering and project management, expert witnessing on construction-related claims and legal disputes, and currently provides leadership and direction in the development and implementation of business process ecosystems, technology solutions, and enhanced customer service initiatives across multiple lines of business at AXA XL.
 Rose is an educator, speaker, writer, mentor and thought leader in the construction industry.
 She graduated with a B.S. in Civil Engineering from Rutgers University and a M.S. in Civil Engineering: Construction Engineering and Management, from Stanford University.
 She holds Professional Engineering licenses in NY, NJ, and NC, as well as various other relevant industry credentials.